Alejogb1/job-board/blog-data/what-is-the-cause-of-the-valueerror-unknown-metric-function-cosine.md

 id: "what-is-the-cause-of-the-valueerror-unknown-metric-function-cosine"
 ---

-Okay, let's tackle this.
+, let's tackle this.
 I've seen this "ValueError: Unknown metric function: cosine" pop up more times than I care to recall, particularly during my tenure working on various machine learning projects involving embeddings.
 It usually manifests itself when you're using a library like TensorFlow or Keras, or even something more specific for semantic similarity like SentenceTransformers, and it points directly to a configuration issue related to how distance or similarity metrics are being handled within the model architecture or evaluation pipeline.

 The core problem isn't inherently complex; it’s typically about the mismatch between what the system expects as a valid metric function and the string identifier you’ve provided or the function you've actually defined.
 The error, `ValueError: Unknown metric function: cosine`, is a signal that the framework doesn't have built-in handling for a metric identified as simply 'cosine'.
 It's expecting a specific object (often a function or a class instance), not just a string literal.
 This mismatch can arise from several sources, and let’s go through the most common ones based on my experience.